K-25: Background

-The discovery of the neutron by James Chadwick in 1932, followed by that of nuclear fission in uranium by the German chemists Otto Hahn and Fritz Strassmann in 1938, and its theoretical explanation (and naming) by Lise Meitner and Otto Frisch soon after, opened up the possibility of a controlled nuclear chain reaction with uranium.
+The discovery of the neutron by James Chadwick in 1932, followed by that of nuclear fission in uranium by German chemists Otto Hahn and Fritz Strassmann in 1938, and its theoretical explanation (and naming) by Lise Meitner and Otto Frisch soon after, opened up the possibility of a controlled nuclear chain reaction with uranium.
 At the Pupin Laboratories at Columbia University, Enrico Fermi and Leo Szilard began exploring how this might be achieved.
 Fears that a German atomic bomb project would develop atomic weapons first, especially among scientists who were refugees from Nazi Germany and other fascist countries, were expressed in the Einstein-Szilard letter to the President of the United States, Franklin D. Roosevelt.
 This prompted Roosevelt to initiate preliminary research in late 1939.

 Niels Bohr and John Archibald Wheeler applied the liquid drop model of the atomic nucleus to explain the mechanism of nuclear fission.
 As the experimental physicists studied fission, they uncovered puzzling results.
 George Placzek asked Bohr why uranium seemed to fission with both fast and slow neutrons.
-Walking to a meeting with Wheeler, Bohr had an insight that the fission at low energies was due to the uranium-235 isotope, while at high energies it was mainly due to the far more abundant uranium-238 isotope.
+Walking to a meeting with Wheeler, Bohr had an insight that the fission at low energies was caused by the uranium-235 isotope, while at high energies it was mainly a reaction with the far more abundant uranium-238 isotope.
 The former makes up just 0.714 percent of the uranium atoms in natural uranium, about one in every 140; natural uranium is 99.28 percent uranium-238.
 There is also a tiny amount of uranium-234, which accounts for just 0.006 percent.

 At Columbia, John R. Dunning believed this was the case, but Fermi was not so sure.
 The only way to settle this was to obtain a sample of uranium-235 and test it.
-He got Alfred O. C. Nier from the University of Minnesota to prepare samples of uranium enriched in uranium-234, 235 and 238 using a mass spectrometer.
+He had Alfred O. C. Nier from the University of Minnesota prepare samples of uranium enriched in uranium-234, 235 and 238 using a mass spectrometer.
 These were ready in February 1940, and Dunning, Eugene T. Booth and Aristid von Grosse then carried out a series of experiments.
-They demonstrated that uranium-235 was indeed primarily responsible for fission with slow neutrons, but were unable to determine precise neutron capture cross sections because their samples were not sufficiently enriched.
+They demonstrated that uranium-235 was indeed primarily responsible for fission with slow neutrons, but they were unable to determine precise neutron capture cross sections because their samples were not sufficiently enriched.

 At the University of Birmingham in Britain, the Australian physicist Mark Oliphant assigned two refugee physicists—Otto Frisch and Rudolf Peierls—the task of investigating the feasibility of an atomic bomb, ironically because their status as enemy aliens precluded their working on secret projects like radar.
 Their March 1940 Frisch–Peierls memorandum indicated that the critical mass of uranium-235 was within an order of magnitude of 10 kg, which was small enough to be carried by a bomber aircraft of the day.